 How's your cholesterol?
 If you haven't had a test in the last 5 years, it may be time to book an appointment with your GP.
 Levels of the artery-clogging cholesterol often rise with age.
 The NHS recommends that everyone between 40 and 74 years old should be screened for high cholesterol once every five years as part of a cardiovascular health risk assessment.
 A nurse or GP in your local surgery can use a “risk factor calculator,” which takes into account a number of factors, including your family history, age, sex, whether or not you are a smoker and blood pressure, as well as your cholesterol levels.

 All adults, no matter their age, should ask for a risk assessment if there is a history of early heart disease or stroke in their family.
 This means if your father or a brother developed one of these conditions before reaching 55 years old, or in the case of your mother or a sister, before reaching 65 years old.
 You should also make sure you have a risk assessment if you have a parent, sibling or child with one of the rare hereditary lipid disorders such as familial hypercholesterolaemia or familial combined hyperlipidaemia your whole family should be under regular assessment by your GP or hospital cardiologist.

 1. Set a target.

 You know you've got to get your cholesterol number down, but how low do you need to go?
 That depends on several factors, including your personal and family history of heart disease, as well as whether you have cardiovascular risk factors, such as obesity, high blood pressure, diabetes and smoking.

 Low density lipoprotein, or LDL, is commonly known as 'bad' cholesterol.
 High density lipoprotein, or HDL, is often referred to as 'good' cholesterol.
 'Total cholesterol' is a measure of LDL cholesterol, HDL cholesterol and other lipid components.

 If you already have cardiovascular disease, your aim is to get your total cholesterol down to less than 4.0mmol/l and LDL cholesterol to under 2.0mmol/l.

 2. Consider medication.

 Lifestyle modifications make sense for anyone with elevated cholesterol.
-However, if your cardiovascular risk is high, your doctor may suggest a cholesterol-lowering medicine, including statins.
+However, if your cardiovascular risk is high, your doctor may suggest a cholesterol-lowering medication, including statins.